bevbanks/digitalframeworks-spring2019/finalproject.md

 In October 2018, the CDC released a study focusing on the vaccination coverage and exemption rates among children in kindergarten during the 2017-2018 school year.

-Researchers assessed the percentages of kindergarteners covered for the measles, mumps and rubella vaccine, or MMR, as well as the rate of exemptions for medical issues, religious or personal beliefs.
+Researchers assessed the percentages of kindergarteners covered for the measles, mumps and rubella vaccine, or MMR, as well as the rate of exemptions for medical issues, religion or personal beliefs.
 Coverage rates 95 percent or higher were considered the gold standard to create community immunity and lessen the chances for potential outbreaks.

 Out of the 32 states without personal exemptions and a high vaccine rate, nine states reported measles cases this year.
 States like Virginia and California with high kindergarten vaccine coverage rates have limits on personal exemptions but both have reported measles cases this year.
 In contrast, D.C. has one of the lowest vaccine rates for kindergarteners as well as limits on personal exemptions but it has yet to report a measles case in 2019.